divyadityabhardwaj/sentify-v2/README.md

 ### ~~Hugging Face API Key~~ (No Longer Needed!)

-We now use VADER for sentiment analysis, which runs locally and requires no API key!
+We now use RoBERTa for sentiment analysis, which runs locally and requires no API key!

 ## 📊 API Endpoints